 We also encourage IT to require team members to regularly change their own passwords.
 Some employees might groan at the added hassle, but it can massively decrease the chances of a data breach.

 Devices directly connected to the network can also act as a gateway for hackers to steal information, especially if your company follows a BYOD (bring your own device) model.

-These devices—often laptops, tablets and smart phones—are often unsecured and portable.
+These devices—often laptops, tablets, and smartphones—are often unsecured and portable.
 This increases the risks of them entering an unsecured environment, like a coffee shop, with a device filled with private company information.
-It's then easy for malicious third-parties to sneak in and steal that precious data.
+It's then easy for malicious third parties to sneak in and steal that precious data.

-While prohibiting certain devices from connecting to you server can be difficult, if the budget permits, providing work-specific phones and computers with proper security settings in place is the safest way to protect your business.
+While prohibiting certain devices from connecting to your server can be difficult, if the budget permits, providing work-specific phones and computers with proper security settings in place is the safest way to protect your business.

 If this isn't possible, then just be sure to keep your passwords strong, server secure, and teach your team how to work safely within the office.
 With just a little elbow grease, you can combat security risks in your workplace fast!